-JIM CROW AMERICA (Seminar) ANG 6930 (Sect 10521) ANT 4930 (Sect 10683) Fall 2019 Class Room: CBD, Room 0224 (105 Classroom Building, 105 NW 16th St) Time: Monday (6 through 8 periods) 12:50 pm to 3:50 pm Instructor: James M. Davidson, Ph.D.
-Office: Turlington B134 Email: davidson@ufl.edu Office Hours: Fridays 1:30 - 3:30 pm (and by appointment) Course Description and Objectives: The seminar's goal is to briefly outline the underlying historical basis of race and racism in the United States during the 18th and early 19th centuries, and then focus upon the time period between the 1880s and circa 1950, or the era which became known as Jim Crow, when segregation in this country was formalized and maintained through force or its threat as a means of social control and economic exploitation.
-Our sources will include formal histories, biographies, fiction, poetry, and contemporary accounts and eye witnesses to these events.
-Topics include: Race and Racism; The Construction of Jim Crow; Transportation and Plessy V. Ferguson; Incarceration and Second Slaveries; The Negro Problem; Body Image, Cosmetics, and Race Pride; Rural Living -- Tenancy and Farm Life in The New South; Urban Living -- Structural violence in City Housing, Infrastructure and Spatial Segregation; Segregation, Schools, and Brown v Board of Education; Health, Life and Death (Bioarchaeology); The New Negro and Harlem Renaissance; Lynching, Riots and Interpersonal Violence; Preserving Jim Crow Heritage Sites.
-Required Readings: Woodward, C. Vann 2001 (1955) The Strange Career of Jim Crow.
+JIM CROW AMERICA (Seminar) ANG 6930 ANT 4930 Fall 2021 Classroom: Turlington Hall -- Room 1208H Time: Thursdays (7 through 9 periods) 1:55 to 4:55 pm Instructor: James M. Davidson, Ph.D.
+Office: Turlington B134 Email: davidson@ufl.edu Office Hours: Mondays 2:00 - 4:00 pm (and by appointment, via Zoom) Course Description and Objectives: The seminar's goal is to briefly outline the underlying historical basis of race and racism in the United States during the 18th and early 19th centuries, and then focus upon the time period between the 1880s and circa 1950, or the era which became known as Jim Crow, when segregation in this country was formalized and maintained through force or its threat as a means of social control and economic exploitation.
+Our sources will include formal histories, biographies, fiction, poetry, and contemporary accounts and eyewitnesses to these events.
+Topics include: Race and Racism; The Construction of Jim Crow; Transportation and Plessy V. Ferguson; Incarceration and Second Slaveries; The Negro Problem; Body Image, Cosmetics, and Race Pride; Rural Living -- Tenancy and Farm Life in The New South; Urban Living -- Structural violence in City Housing, Infrastructure and Spatial Segregation; Segregation, Schools, and Brown v Board of Education; Health, Life and Death (Bioarchaeology); The New Negro and Harlem Renaissance; Lynching, Riots and Interpersonal Violence.
+Required Readings:

+Woodward, C. Vann

+2001 (1955) The Strange Career of Jim Crow.
 Oxford University Press.

 Washington, Booker T.